DIY wedding favours are a creative way to cut the budget for your big day and they are a beautiful way to personalise your wedding!

 Achieve different designs and styles by utilising different techniques in a way that almost tailors the soap to different guests.

-This also makes for a really fun craft day with your bridesmaids, who can help get all the soaps made in time!
+This also makes for a fun craft day with your bridesmaids, who can help make all the soaps in time!

 23. Pressed flowers in frames